RosePinkDragon/RosePinkDragon/README.md

 - 👋, I’m @RosePinkDragon aka Moheb Dabilkar
-- Love at first 👀 with JS
+- ❤️ at first 👀 with JS
 - 🌱 in python and microservices
 - 💞️ to learn
 - 📫 me at developer.moheb@gmail.com